Free Trial

 Why Goodwill Matters

 Goodwill is important because it reflects the value of a company’s intangible strengths or things that aren’t listed individually on the balance sheet but still contribute to long-term success.
-These might include:
+Investors and acquiring companies care about goodwill because it helps explain why a business might be worth more than just the total of its physical and financial assets.

 • A well-known and respected brand name